A verification program for meteorological forecasts and observations

 Installing on Ubuntu

-Verif requires NetCDF as well as the python packages numpy, scipy, and matplotlib.
-The python package mpltoolkits.basemap is optional, but provides a background map when verification scores are plotted on a map.
-Install the packages as follows:
+Verif requires a pip installation and Python 3.
+The python package “cartopy” is optional, but provides a background map when verification scores are plotted on a map.
+To install Cartopy, with its GEOS and PROJ4 dependencies, do the following:

 Installing using pip